 Java for Machine Learning

-So Should I Learn Python or Java for Machine Learning?
+Should I Learn Python or Java for Machine Learning?

-My personal verdict is that you should use Python for machine learning, but there is absolutely a case to be made for going with Java.
+At the same time, there is absolutely a case to be made for going with Java.
 As recommended before, you should probably consider which language works best for the projects or companies you are looking at.

 Python vs Java: Jobs